15.3h | 2010 | PRE Stallion

 Diamante Negro – Dadivoso IX – Favorito XXX

-Flamenco YM is revised with the ANCCE and offspring are eligible for registration through the IALHA.
-He was also approved by the Oldenburg Verband as a possible outcross stallion for warmblood mares.
-Flamenco’s correct conformation and quality movement combined with an outstanding temperament mark this young stallion as one to watch in the coming years.
+Flamenco YM is revised (approved) with the ANCCE and offspring are eligible for registration through the IALHA.
+He was also approved by the Oldenburg Verband in 2018 as an outcross stallion for warmblood mares.
+His breeders are both PRE and Spanish breeders as well as sporthorse breeders utilizing warmblood mares.
+Flamenco’s first offspring clearly bear his stamp in type and expression as well as his playful and curious attitude.
+His oldest offspring began undersaddle training in the summer of 2021 and we’re looking forward to riding more Flamenco offspring in the coming years.

 At Hilltop Farm we want to work closely with you and your veterinarian to ensure a successful breeding season and are available for questions at any time.
 The following information includes some basic suggestions as well as reminders on a few requirements for your breeding contract.